 Google Ads = Top Lead Source

-Google Ads (formerly known as Google AdWords) is one of the best, no-brainer soures for generating new patients online.
+Google Ads (formerly known as Google AdWords) is one of the best, no-brainer soures for generating new patients online, especially in 2021 when many dental offices have been struggling with the onslaught of the COVID 19 global pandemic.
 Let’s talk numbers so that you can get idea of what this looks like for your dental practice.

 Benchmarks For Performance

 On average, you should expect to pay about $35 for a targeted new customer lead.
 This is someone who goes on Google and types in something like “dentist near me”.
 Depending on how good your sales staff is, you will probably end up booking about 20% of these people into new patients.
 So, it will probably cost you about $175 to generate a new patient on Google.

 There are ways to decrease these costs, such as bidding lower on certain keywords, turning off lower performing ad groups, improving your landing pages, having a really good receptionist, etc. But, back of the envelope, that’s about what you should expect to generate a new patient.

 The great thing is, however, these new patients will refer more new patients.
 And, Google is extremely consistent on the types of new customers that are generated.
 So, once it is producing for you, it can continue to do so for years, if not decades to come.
 And, you can easily drive more patients per month by increasing your budget and expanding the types of keywords that you are going after.